LivHed/joel-adrian/README.md

 The project uses JQuery to simplify DOM manipulation.

 ## Testing

+As a new visitor to the site, I want to be able to find everything I need easily.
+Therefor the navbar have been placed in the conventional position at the top of the page, and each of the page sections are clearly labelled in it.
+The footer is also placed in the conventional place in the bottom of the page.
+Here I have placed links to Social media and a link to download the resume, so the needs for possible employers, coordinators or directors to get the resume information will be able to get this quickly from whatever page they are currently on.

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.